surifirstpin/biplus_documentation/docs/FirstPin website.md

 ## Simple

-Acubi has an ability to transform the complex data into meaningful insights and performs in-depth analyses with utmost simplicity.
+BiPlus has an ability to transform the complex data into meaningful insights and performs in-depth analyses with utmost simplicity.

 [More info](http://192.168.0.7/Biplus_timer_website/#)

 ## Secure

-Acubi security is built to ensure that your data is safe and secure, by providing 100% data protection on all devices.
+BiPlus security is built to ensure that your data is safe and secure, by providing 100% data protection on all devices.

 [More info](http://192.168.0.7/Biplus_timer_website/#)

 ## Scalable

-From one users to many, Acubi scales seamlessly to meet your growing BI needs and progress to a new hardware easily or add more connection for increased redundancy and scope.
+From one users to many, BiPlus scales seamlessly to meet your growing BI needs and progress to a new hardware easily or add more connection for increased redundancy and scope.

 [More info](http://192.168.0.7/Biplus_timer_website/#)

 ## Self-Serve

-Anyone can use Acubi to analyze, search, visualize, interact intuitively and get entrusted with the right insights.
+Anyone can use BiPlus to analyze, search, visualize, interact intuitively and get entrusted with the right insights.

 [More info](http://192.168.0.7/Biplus_timer_website/#)